The ruins of Highland House on the southeast coast of South Caicos

 Mangrove tree at Dick Penn Cay.

-The Turks and Caicos Islands Financial Services Commission (TCIFSC) is a regulatory body that ensures island financial services companies follow the laws.
-The commission also watches over certain non-financial businesses and not-for-profit organizations.
-The agency also oversees registering companies, patents, trademarks, and business names through the Commercial Registry.
+The Turks and Caicos Islands Financial Services Commission (TCIFSC) is responsible for ensuring that local financial institutions follow the law.
+The commission also watches over certain non-financial businesses and not-for-profit organizations, and also oversees registering companies, patents, trademarks, and business names through the Commercial Registry.

 Banking